zacharytay1994/iHateReports/README.md

 3. Allow for phrases to be synonyms.

-4. Allow for phrases to be keys, a different method of reading text to accomodate this.
+4. Allow for phrases to be keys, a different method of reading text to accommodate this.

 5. A priority system for synonyms, most used > least used.

-6. Add a user interface to support more functionalities.
+6. Semi-automatic paraphrasing option (with some degree of control)
+### Advanced
+1. Sentence structure rules/recognition
 ## Disclaimers
 This is just a fun little project to practice my basic c++ proficiency.
 Feel free to clone/fork/reproduce at your leisure, preferably fork and contribute here!;D